phalcon/documentation/docs/filter-validation.md

     "url",
     new Url(
         [
-            "message" => ":field must be a url",
+            "message" => ":field must be a URL",
         ]
     )
 );